Rainbow Tea for Health isn’t a recipe but beverages of health. There are so many tea options the buy I thought I would share a few of my favorites.

 Our family has been moving slowly from coffee to tea.
-Some of the teas listed below are just a few of what we have in our pantry including some new additions.
+Some of the tea shown below are just a few of what we have in our pantry including some new additions.
 I tried each tea and found them to be rich and complex in flavor.

 I will give you a bit of information about each tea.
 Since this is just a snippet of information, dive in and do some digging; tea is a great addition to everyone’s diet.
 You will be amazed at the health benefits and delicious flavors unique to each variety of tea.

-Hibiscus is made from the tropical plant, Hibiscus sabdariffa, a shrub native to Africa.
+Hibiscus tea is made from the tropical plant, Hibiscus sabdariffa, a shrub native to Africa.
 Hibiscus tea has a deep red color and can be enjoyed hot or cold.
-On multiple sites it is noted that Hibiscus tea can expand your blood vessels and lower blood pressure.
-It was said that if you already have low blood pressure or heart related problems, you may want to avoid Hibiscus tea.
+On multiple sites, it is noted that Hibiscus tea can expand your blood vessels and lower blood pressure.
+It was said that if you already have low blood pressure or heart-related problems, you may want to avoid Hibiscus tea.
 Otherwise, drink away!

 Hibiscus tea is known to strengthen the immune system by providing vitamin C and antioxidants.
-It also stimulates weight-loss, helps to lower the bad “LDL” cholesterol, contains liver protecting properties, and reduces inflammation.
-What a tea!
+It also stimulates weight-loss, helps to lower the bad “LDL” cholesterol, contains liver-protecting properties, and reduces inflammation.
+What a tea drink away!

 Orange tea is packed with powerful flavonoids.
 The compound, flavonoid removes the harmful effects of free-radicals.
 Orange tea also contains vitamin C.